Measurement of Gas Exchange

 Decreased PIO2 is an uncommon cause of hypoxemia that in most cases occurs only at high altitude.
 Although FIO2 does not change with altitude, ambient air pressure decreases exponentially; thus, PIO2 decreases as well.
 For example, PIO2 is only 43 mm Hg at the summit of Mt.
 Everest (altitude, 8848 m [29,028 ft]).
 The (A-a)DO2 remains normal.
 Hypoxic stimulation of respiratory drive increases alveolar ventilation and decreases PaCO2 level.
 This type of hypoxemia responds to supplemental oxygen.

-PCO2 normally is maintained between 35 and 45 mm Hg.
+Partial pressure of carbon dioxide (PCO2) normally is maintained between 35 and 45 mm Hg.
 A dissociation curve similar to that for oxygen exists for carbon dioxide but is nearly linear over the physiologic range of PaCO2.
 Abnormal PCO2 is almost always linked to disorders of ventilation (unless occurring in compensation for a metabolic abnormality) and is always associated with acid-base changes.

 Hypercapnia

 Hypercapnia is PCO2 > 45 mm Hg.
 Causes of hypercapnia are the same as those of hypoventilation (eg, disorders that decrease respiratory rate or depth or increase the fraction of dead space ventilation in patients already at their maximal ventilatory limit).
-Disorders that increase carbon dioxide production (eg, hyperthyroidism, fever) when combined with an inability to increase ventilation also cause hypercapnia.
+Disorders that increase carbon dioxide production (eg, hyperthyroidism, fever), when combined with an inability to increase ventilation, also cause hypercapnia.

 Hypocapnia